-This course enables the learner or ride effectively and safely over varied terrain.
+This course enables the learner to ride effectively and safely over varied terrain.
 The learner will also be able to demonstrate the appropriate responsibilities of a rider of a quad bike with emphasis on accident prevention.

 Note: No licence is required if 100% of use is on private property with no public access.
 Where public land is to be accessed the correct licence and registration is required.
+Learners under 16 years of age are not allowed to operate an adults sized quad bike.